Review of Santa Cruz Bullit

 When coasting on a descent, cobbling over rough patches of the trail, or when the motor engages and disengages, a metallic clunking noises can be heard.
 This may be disconcerting for some, however, it is a problem easily solved with louder music in one’s earbuds.

 Powering the EP8 is a 630 Wh battery that is also a step up from Shimano’s previous e-bike batteries.
 With nearly 25% more Wh than their prior models, and coupled with the more efficient EP8 motor, Shimano has presented a drive system meant for sustained power across extended, challenging rides.

 Fully integrated into the frame, Santa Cruz has redesigned the battery’s cover.
 It is polycarbonate combined with a gasket to protect the battery from both impact and crud, but easily removable for charging.

 Especially at its most impressive and expensive build, the Bullit touts a package of components that seem as enviable as they are reliable.
 SRAM’s X01 Eagle offers 12 gears to allow for chugging up the steepest climbs or cruising across the flowiest trails from a setup known for durability and smoothness.

-The Bullit isn’t only meant for a longer life, but for longer rides as well.
-With 170 mm of travel in the Fox 38 fork and another 170 mm in the back with RockShox Super Deluxe Select, the Bullit is meant to soak up shock and provide the rider more comfort in the saddle over long duration trips through rock gardens and across rooty paths.
+The Bullit isn’t only meant for longer life, but for longer rides as well.
+With 170 mm of travel in the Fox 38 fork and another 170 mm in the back with RockShox Super Deluxe Select, the Bullit is meant to soak up the shock and provide the rider more comfort in the saddle over long-duration trips through rock gardens and across rooty paths.